Nukesor/sampleflood-client/README.md

 # Sampleflood client

-Multi-threaded maximum-blasting sampleflood client for the [sampleflood.de] client.
+Multi-threaded maximum-blasting sampleflood client for the [sampleflood](sampleflood.de) project.

 ## How to